-- I In the Model Builder window, click Concentration (tds). - 2 In the Settings window for 2D Plot Group, type Concentration species in reactor in the Label text field. - 3 Click the Zoom Extents button on the Graphics toolbar. - 4 On the Concentration species in reactor toolbar, click Plot.
+- I In the Model Builder window, under Results click Concentration (tds). - 2 In the Settings window for 2D Plot Group, type Concentration species in reactor in the Label text field. - 3 Click the Zoom Extents button in the Graphics toolbar. - 4 In the Concentration species in reactor toolbar, click Plot.